-What Is Hospice Care at Home?
+What Is Hospice Care?

-What Is the Purpose of Hospice?
+What is the purpose of Hospice?

-The purposes of hospice include:
+The purposes of Hospice include:

-- Helping patients live as well as possible, for as long as possible
+- Helping patients live as well as possible, for as long as possible.

-- Keeping patients comfortable during end-of-life
+- Keeping patients comfortable during the end-of-life stages.

-- Maintaining the best quality of life possible for the patient
+- Maintaining the best quality of life possible for the patient.

-- Supporting caregivers and loved ones as they grieve
+- Supporting caregivers and loved ones as they grieve.

-- Helping patients identify what is most important to them and maximizing their ability to do those things
+- Helping patients identify what is most important to them and maximizing their ability to do those things.

 - Nursing care

-- Medications, medical supplies and equipment related to the hospice diagnosis
+- Medications, medical supplies, and equipment related to the hospice diagnosis

 - Physical, occupational, and speech therapy

-- Help with errands and companionship from a volunteer
+- Companionship from a volunteer

 - Short-term inpatient care to manage pain and symptoms, if needed